 Total expense for the build was R240 (minus the broken jigsaw blade).

 Thank you for letting me share.

 I found an old victorian-style coat and fixed it up.
 I then decided to have a photoshoot with it and ended up using one of the photos in a photo-manipulation.
 Photo creds: Masashi Wakui

 KUSA accredited Golden Retrievers bred, raised and homed with care.
+I designed the website.

 Simple, Secure, Savvy - Lockdown is the ultimate in secure banking.
 Your card is always locked-down, except right when you need it.
 Additionally; a temporary pin number is generated for each transaction you make.
 So you don’t even need to remember your pin.